Joana A. Vidigal, Ph.D.

 CRISPR tools to dissect RNA pathways

 CRISPR genome editing has revolutionized the speed and scale at which we can dissect gene function.
 In particular, the ability to generate high-throughput CRISPR libraries provides a way to assign gene function in an unbiased manner in the context of loss-of-function genetics screens.
-Our lab has developed a set of experimental and computational tools to dissect the functions of the coding and noncoding genes in a high-throughput manner, and we are using these tools to identify noncoding RNAs and RNA binding proteins that regulate cell fate decisions and tumorigenesis.
+Our lab is actively developing experimental and computational tools to dissect the functions of the coding and noncoding genes in a high-throughput manner.
+We are using these tools to identify noncoding RNAs, and RNA binding proteins that regulate cell fate decisions and tumorigenesis.
 Once candidate genes have been identified, we can further validate their functional relevance in vivo using CRISPR-mediated somatic genome editing.

 Related Scientific Focus Areas